hypo69/hypo/pytest/gemini - set 3/en/src/ai/tiny_troupe/TinyTroupe/CODE_OF_CONDUCT.md

 #  The provided markdown is a code of conduct, not a Python function or class.
 # Therefore, no tests can be written.

-# Example of a test if there were Python code, illustrating proper structure and usage of pytest
+# Example of a test if there were Python code, illuStarting proper structure and usage of pytest
-#  This example is illustrative and not related to the actual input code.
+#  This example is illuStartive and not related to the actual input code.

 # Example function